mrigankvashist/100-Days-of-Java/README.md

 - ### Is A Prime:
 In this problem you have to check whether a given number is prime or not.

+- ### Prime till n:
+You have to print all prime numbers between a range from low to high.